pyaf/Image-classification-pytorch/logs.md

 * for tta you don't have to pass image from each augmentation and then take the average, one other approach is to predict multiple times and take average and as the augmentationss are random, you get whachyouwantmyboi.
 * loc for pd series and iloc for pd df.
 * The resume code had a bug, if you'd resume you'll start with base_lr = top_lr * 0.001, and if the start epoch was greater than say 10, it will remain the same.
+* The public test data is 15% of total test data and is used for public LB scoring.
+The private test set (85% of total) Will be used for private LB scoring.
+* Updated the dataset to a new version?
+Just reboot the kernel to reflect that update (no remove and add shit)

 # Things to check, just before starting the model training: